The Best Cheap Hotels in New York City, New York

 Courtesy of the Collective Paper Factory / Hotels.com

-Refurbished materials, exposed brick and vintage furniture create an intriguing decorative patchwork at The Collective Paper Factory (named after its manufacturing past) – a fresh and bright take on the urban hotel.
-The plant-filled lounge-slash-conservatory exudes calm with sun-enticing floor-to-ceiling windows and woven pouffes, while a more lively buzz can be found with a game of shuffleboard or Ping Pong in the concrete-walled playroom.
-Retreat to rooms filled with trendily distressed wooden furniture and Pixar-style lamps to catch a film on the flat-screen TV.
-The 24-hour gym will keep the fitness-focused happy, while those after a space to work should head to the den where you can admire the mechanical jigsaw of a classic metal printing press.
+Refurbished materials, exposed brick and vintage furniture create an intriguing decorative patchwork at the Collective Paper Factory (named after its manufacturing past).
+The plant-filled lounge-cum-conservatory exudes calm with floor-to-ceiling windows and woven pouffes, while a more lively buzz can be found with a game of shuffleboard or ping-pong in the concrete-walled playroom.
+Retreat to rooms, filled with trendily distressed wooden furniture and Pixar-style lamps, to catch a film on the flat-screen TV.

 Courtesy of Pod 39 / Hotels.com

-In the heart of Midtown Manhattan, Pod 39 is a fusion of contemporary curved furnishings and natural materials.
-Rooms range from compact two-bed bunk pods to family-friendly rooms with queen-size and mini bunk beds – all offer practical amenities like flat-screen TVs, work desks and en-suite bathrooms with rainfall showers.
-Downstairs, the playroom lounge (complete with air hockey tables) injects a bohemian edge with raw wood shelves, tangles of potted plants and Persian rugs.
-Wrap up your day with a ginger beer and tequila at open-air restaurant Empellón Al Pastor, which sits on the hotel’s striking red-brick, pillared rooftop.
+In the heart of Midtown Manhattan, Pod 39 is a budget hotel with funky decor – and none of the excess amenities you don’t actually need.
+Rooms range from compact two-bed bunk pods to family-friendly rooms with queen-size and mini- bunk-beds, and all offer flat-screen TVs, work desks and ensuite bathrooms with rainfall showers.
+Wrap up your day with a ginger beer and tequila at the open-air restaurant Empellón Al Pastor, which sits on the hotel’s striking red-brick, pillared rooftop.